-The arena is too small to have a scoreboard hanging over center.
-Instead there are two fairly basic scoreboards on each end that give you just the necessary information; time, score, penalty information, shots on goal, and period.
+The arena is too small to have a scoreboard hanging over the center.
+Instead, there are two fairly basic scoreboards on each end that give you just the necessary information; time, score, penalty information, shots on goal, and period.
 There is also a clock behind the penalty box.

 Closer to downtown is The Gate & 7-10 Bar and Grill.
 This is also a good place to spend some time before or after the game, especially if you have your bowling ball and shoes with you.

-The middle section of the crowd tends to be alumni and season ticket holders.
-They are also very engaged, and shouting encouraging words and referring to the players by first name.
+The middle section of the crowd tends to be alumni and season, ticket holders.
+They are also very engaged, shouting encouraging words and referring to the players by their first names.
 The end opposite the students tends to be fans with families, or who more irregularly attend.
-This is the quieter end, and a bit less rowdy if that’s what you prefer
+This is the quieter end, and a bit less rowdy if that’s what you prefer.

 Tickets for a premium game are only $16.
 This would include intrastate rivals like Michigan and Michigan State.
-Most games the tickets are only $12, and with an arena this small there are certainly no bad seats.
-Food prices are much below average cost, and while there arent any amazing food items, the pricing is very fair.
+In most games, the tickets are only $12, and with an arena this small there are certainly no bad seats.
+Food prices are much below average cost, and while there aren’t any amazing food items, the pricing is very fair.
 With parking at only $5, you can easily have a spot to park, a ticket, and something to eat and drink and still stay under $25 for the night.
 It is a great value, and well worth it.

 Speaking of the staff, this is one of those places where everyone you run into goes above and beyond.
 It is a simple premise to be friendly to your fans, but it is still difficult to execute with consistency.
 Tip of the cap to the game day staff for pulling it off.